ton-community/ton-docs/docs/develop/dapps/tutorials/simple-zk-on-ton.md

-# Simple Zero-Knowledge project on TON
+# Building a simple ZK project on TON

-Welcome to the simple Zero-Knowledge project on TON tutorial.
-In this tutorial, we will learn about Zero-Knowledge proofs and how to use them in TON.

 ## 👋 Introduction

-**Zero-knowledge** proofs are a fundamental cryptographic primitive that allows one party (the prover) to prove to another (the verifier) that a statement is true, without revealing any information beyond the validity of the statement itself.
-Zero-knowledge proofs are a powerful tool for building privacy-preserving systems, and have been used in a variety of applications, including anonymous payments, anonymous messaging, and trustless-bridges.
+**Zero-knowledge** (ZK) proofs are a fundamental cryptographic primitive that allows one party (the prover) to prove to another party (the verifier) that a statement is true without revealing any information beyond the validity of the statement itself.
+Zero-knowledge proofs are a powerful tool for building privacy-preserving systems and have been used in a variety of applications including anonymous payments, anonymous messaging systems, and trustless bridges.

-:::tip TVM June 2023 update
+:::tip TVM Upgrade 2023.07
-Before June 2023 it wasn't possible to verify proofs on TON.
-Due to complex computation behind the pairing algorithm, we needed TVM Opcodes for these operation which were added in [June 2023 update](https://docs.ton.org/learn/tvm-instructions/tvm-upgrade#bls12-381)(Only available on testnet for now).
+Prior to June 2023 it wasn't possible to verify cryptographic proofs on TON.
+Due to the prevalence of complex computation behind the pairing algorithm, it was necessary to increase the functionality of TVM by adding TVM opcodes to conduct proof verification.
+This functionality was added in the [June 2023 update](https://docs.ton.org/learn/tvm-instructions/tvm-upgrade#bls12-381) and at the time of this writing is only available on testnet.
 :::

-## 🦄 What you will learn
+## 🦄 This tutorial will cover
-1. You will learn about ZK and specifically zk-SNARK(Zero-knowledge Succinct Non-Interactive ARgument of Knowledge)
+1. The basics of zero-knowledge cryptography and specifically zk-SNARKs (Zero-Knowledge Succinct Non-Interactive Argument of Knowledge)
-2. You will learn to do a trusted setup ceremony(Powers of Tau)
+2. Initiating a trusted setup ceremony (using the Powers of Tau)
-3. You will write and compile a simple ZK circuit(Circom language)
+3. Writing and compiling a simple ZK circuit (using the Circom language)
-4. You will generate and deploy and test a FunC contract to verify a sample ZK proof
+4. Generating, deploying, and testing a FunC contract to verify a sample ZK-proof

-## 🟥🟦 Prove that you can see colors!
+## 🟥🟦 Explaining ZK-proofs with a color-focused example

-Before we dig into the details of ZK, let's start with a simple problem.
-Suppose you want to prove to a color-blind person that you can see colors.
-We can have an interactive solution for this problem.
-Assume the color-blind person (the verifier) finds two identical pieces of paper one is 🟥 and one is 🟦.
+Before we dig into the details of zero-knowledge, let's start with a simple problem.
+Suppose you want to prove to a color-blind person that it is possible to distinguish between different colors.
+We’ll use an interactive solution to solve this problem.
+Assume the color-blind person (the verifier) finds two identical pieces of paper, with one being red 🟥 and one being blue 🟦.

-The verifier shows one of the pieces of paper to you (the prover) and asks you to remember this color.
-Then the verifier will bring the paper behind himself and either change the paper or keep it the same and ask you to tell him if the color has changed or not.
-If you can tell the difference, then you can see colors(or you were just lucky, 50% chance of saying right answer).
+The verifier shows one of the pieces of paper to you (the prover) and asks you to remember the color.
+Then the verifier holds that specific piece of paper behind their back and either keeps it the same or changes it and asks you whether the color has changed or not.
+If you can tell the difference, then you can see colors (or you were just lucky because you had a 50% chance of guessing the correct color).

-Now if the verifier do this 10 times, and you can tell the difference every time, then the verifier will be convinced ~99.90234% (1 - (1/2)^10) that you can see colors.
-And if the verifier do this 30 times, then the verifier will be 99.99999990686774% (1 - (1/2)^30) convinced that you can see colors.
+Now if the verifier completes this process 10 times, and you can tell the difference each time, then the verifier is ~99.90234% (1 - (1/2)^10) confident that the correct colors are being used.
+Therefore, if the verifier completes the process 30 times, then the verifier will be 99.99999990686774% (1 - (1/2)^30) confident.

-But this is an interactive solution, and we can't have a DApp that ask user to send 30 transactions to prove some claim!
-So we need a non-interactive solution.
-And this is where Zk-SNARKs and STARKs come in.
+Nonetheless, this is an interactive solution and it's not efficient to have a DApp that asks users to send 30 transactions to prove specific data.
+Therefore, a non-interactive solution is needed; this is where Zk-SNARKs and Zk-STARKs come in.

-We will only cover Zk-SNARK in this tutorial, but you can read more about STARKs [here](https://starkware.co/stark/) and the comparison between Zk-SNARK and STARK [here](https://blog.pantherprotocol.io/zk-snarks-vs-zk-starks-differences-in-zero-knowledge-technologies/).
+For the purposes of this tutorial, we’ll only cover Zk-SNARKs.
+However, you can read more about how Zk-STARKs work on the [StarkWare website](https://starkware.co/stark/), while info that compares the differences between Zk-SNARKs and Zk-STARKs can be found on this [Panther Protocol blog post](https://blog.pantherprotocol.io/zk-snarks-vs-zk-starks-differences-in-zero-knowledge-technologies/).**

-### 🎯 Zk-SNARK: Zero-knowledge Succinct Non-Interactive ARgument of Knowledge
+### 🎯 Zk-SNARK: Zero-Knowledge Succinct Non-Interactive Argument of Knowledge

-Zk-SNARK is a non-interactive proof system where the prover can prove to the verifier that a statement is true by just submitting one proof.
-And the verifier can verify the proof in a very short time.

-Zk-SNARK consists of three phases:
+A Zk-SNARK is a non-interactive proof system where the prover can demonstrate to the verifier that a statement is true by simply submitting one proof.
+And the verifier is able to verify the proof in a very short time.
+Typically, dealing with a Zk-SNARK consists of three main phases:
-* Conducting trusted setup by [MPC](https://en.wikipedia.org/wiki/Secure_multi-party_computation) protocol to generate proving and verification keys (Powers of TAU)
+* Conducting a trusted setup using a [multi-party computation (MPC)](https://en.wikipedia.org/wiki/Secure_multi-party_computation) protocol to generate proving and verification keys (using Powers of TAU)
-* generating proof by prover using prover key, public input, and secret input (witness)
+* Generating a proof using a prover key, public input, and secret input (witness)
-* and verifying the proof
+* Verifying the proof

 Let's set up our development environment and start coding!

-## ⚙ Setup development environment
+## ⚙ Development environment setup

-Let's start by creating an empty [blueprint](https://github.com/ton-org/blueprint) project
+Let's begin the process by taking the following steps:

-1. Create new project using blueprint and then enter a name for your contract (e.g. ZkSimple) and then choose 1st option (simple contract)
+1. Create a new project called "simple-zk" using [Blueprint](https://github.com/ton-org/blueprint) by executing the following command, after that, enter a name for your contract (e.g. ZkSimple) and then select the 1st option (using an empty contract).
 ```bash
 npm create ton@latest simple-zk
 ```

-2. Now we need to clone the [snarkjs repo](https://github.com/kroist/snarkjs) that is adjusted to support FunC contracts
+2. Next we’ll clone the [snarkjs repo](https://github.com/kroist/snarkjs) that is adjusted to support FunC contracts
 ```bash
 git clone https://github.com/kroist/snarkjs.git
 cd snarkjs